-Throughout our engagement on the Greater Adelaide Regional Plan Discussion Paper, we heard that South Australians want to live in places that are close to shops, open space, services and jobs.
+Throughout our engagement on the Greater Adelaide Regional Plan Discussion Paper and the draft Greater Adelaide Regional Plan, we heard that South Australians want to live in places that are close to shops, open space, services and jobs.
 Key things we heard included:

 - Well-located, quality open space is a key part of living locally and essential to meeting community needs and expectations.
 There was a desire to see more open space and facilities with shade for year-round use. - Open space provides active and passive recreation, sport, relaxation, exploration and plays a key role in contributing to amenity.
-'Pocket' parks and smaller green spaces are highly valued by the community, particularly in areas where higherdensity development is taking place. - Open space was not considered to be evenly distributed across Greater Adelaide, with the size, amount and quality of open spaces varying significantly across the region.

-- Sporting and recreation facilities need to be planned for to ensure they are well located to neighbourhoods. - Substantial investment in public transport infrastructure is required to reduce car dependency across the Greater Adelaide region. - Cycling and walking infrastructure is considered by many to help enhance living locally and reduce carbon emissions, resulting in better environmental and health outcomes.
+'Pocket' parks and smaller green spaces are highly valued by the community, particularly in areas where higher-density development is taking place. - Open space was not considered to be evenly distributed across Greater Adelaide, with the size, amount and quality of open spaces varying significantly across the region. - Sporting and recreation facilities need to be planned for to ensure they are well-located to neighbourhoods. - Substantial investment in public transport infrastructure is required to reduce car dependency across the Greater Adelaide region. - Cycling and walking infrastructure is considered by many to help enhance Living Locally and reduce carbon emissions, resulting in better environmental and health outcomes.

-You can expect a Greater Adelaide Regional Plan that will:
+The Greater Adelaide Regional Plan aims to: